Unusual Parameters and Needs

 "I have a low recovery rate."

 You could draw down the water and end up sucking air.
 Pumping air for any length of time can void our five-year warranty.
-When pumping air, after the seals disintegrate (which doesn't take an awful long time, when dry), the piston starts etching scratches into the precision-machined pump cylinder.
+When pumping air, after the seals wear down (which doesn't take an awful long time, when dry).
+In the extreme, the piston could even start scratching the precision-machined pump cylinder.
 Not good.

 For a well with a low recovery rate but with a tall column of water, the best remedy is to locate the Simple Pump further than usual below the water's surface.